eliot-des/Symbolic-Spice/README.md

 In the netlist, you must say that the ground correspond to the node 0.

 The algorithm is based on the one describe in the book frow Lawrence Nagel, called "SPICE2 : A Computer Program To Simulate Semiconductor Circuits".
-If you don't want to read this book, Eric Cheever from the Swarthmore College have written a short and understandable article on this page "https://lpsa.swarthmore.edu/Systems/Electrical/mna/MNA1.html", to know how to implement this algorithm.
+Also, Eric Cheever from the Swarthmore College have written a short and understandable article on this page "https://lpsa.swarthmore.edu/Systems/Electrical/mna/MNA1.html", to know how to implement this algorithm.

 NOTE: this is a work in progress project.